 - VP – $49 per month

 Just make sure to choose a “business & eCommerce” plan.
-Wix’s “website” plans don’t include ecommerce functionality and you won’t be able to create an online store.
+Wix’s “website” plans don’t include ecommerce functionality and you won’t be able to create an online store or accept payments online.

 Wix’s premium plans come with a suite of powerful ecommerce features, including the ability to do things like: